Web dev

 Source: iGoogle

 • Content management system (CMS) is a web app designed for quick and easy content management.
-Such CMS apps like WordPress and Joomla help you edit and publish content without diving into the technical details of website development.
+Such headless CMS apps like WordPress and Joomla help you edit and publish content without diving into the technical details of website development.

 Content management system